-- i To achieve an acceptable balance between landscaping and built areas on lots and in the neighbourhood - ii To minimise impervious surfaces to all lots b.
+i.
+To achieve an acceptable balance between landscaping and built areas on lots and in the neighbourhood.

+ii.
+To minimise impervious surfaces to all lots.

+b.
 Site Coverage Requirements

-- i The maximum site coverage of Conventional Lots, excluding Corner Lots is 60% This is measured to the external wall line, inclusive of garages and all enclosed areas.
-Note this is not a plot-ratio measurement; it is the footprint of the building on the site - ii The minimum permeable area on lots is 25% Non-permeable area includes all roofs and awnings, [and eaves] all on-slab areas such as terraces and porches, and all impervious paving such as concrete Timber decks and gravel/granulated sand are permeable
+- i.
+The maximum site coverage to all lots is 60%.
+This is measured to the external wall line, inclusive of garages and all enclosed areas.
+Less coverage may be recommended on unusually-shaped or corner sites.
+Note this is not a plot-ratio measurement; it is the footprint of the building on the site. - ii.
+The minimum permeable area on lots is 25%.
+Non-permeable area includes all roofs and awnings, [and eaves] all on-slab areas such as terraces and porches, and all impervious paving such as concrete.
+Timber decks and gravel/granulated sand are permeable.